 Guilhem Mansion - Dr Biology

-What followed was a somewhat chaotic period of my life, having to simultaneously serve in the military (the "service" was at time still mandatory) and to search for an appropriate PhD position in botany.
-My quest ended in early 1997 with my official enrolment as a doctoral student of the University of Neuchâtel in Switzerland.
-A new life began, from all points of view.
+A somewhat chaotic period followed, where I had to deal with my military obligations and to search for an appropriate PhD position in botany.
+My quest ended in early 1997 with my official enrolment as a doctoral student at the Faculty of Science in Neuchâtel, Switzerland.
+A new life began in all respects.

-Last edited: 07/01/2019
+Last edited: 24/01/2020